Technical reference

 authorization: Bearer tk_live_…

-Streamed in pages of 1,000 newest-first.
-Suitable for piping straight into jq or DuckDB.
+Returns application/x-ndjson.
+Streamed in pages of 1,000, newest-first.
+Suitable for piping into jq, DuckDB, or any NDJSON-aware tool.

-1. User opens the dashboard, hits Generate, copies the pair URL.
+1. User opens the dashboard, generates a pairing code.

-3. Background worker POSTs to /api/public/pair and stores api_key in chrome.storage.local.
+3. Background worker POSTs to /api/public/pair, stores api_key in chrome.storage.local.

 4. Extension calls GET /api/public/whoami to confirm.